Topias Leinonen: Playing career

+In 2025–26, Leinonen played 7 games with the Rochester Americans, where he recorded a 3.11 goals against average and a 3–3–0 record.
+On 4 February 2026, Leinonen was reassigned to the Jacksonville Icemen, the ECHL affiliate of the Sabres.

 International play

-Leinonen represented Finland at the 2020 Winter Youth Olympics, where he played 10 games with a .877 save percentage.
+Leinonen represented Finland at the 2020 Winter Youth Olympics, where he played 4 games with a .837 save percentage.

-Leinonen represented Finland at the 2022 IIHF World U18 Championships, where he recorded a 2.61 goals against average and a .897 save percentage in 5 games played.
+Leinonen represented Finland at the 2022 IIHF World U18 Championships, where he recorded a 2.61 goals against average and a .897 save percentage in 5 games played en route to a bronze medal.

+Personal life

+Leinonen is the son of former Finnish ice hockey goaltender Tero Leinonen.